The Laundress

 A Laundress is a garment and textile care specialist within a private household or estate.
 In larger residences, this role exists alongside housekeeping staff but remains distinct in its focus: the meticulous maintenance of clothing, couture, linens, and wardrobe systems.

 Rather than general cleaning, the laundress is entrusted with the preservation, presentation, and longevity of a household’s most valuable fabrics.
-Those interested in exploring the placement of a Laundress in their home, may also appreciate learning more about the specialization of the Lady’s Maid.
+Those interested in exploring the placement of a Laundress in their home, may also appreciate learning more about the specialization of the Housekeeper or the Lady’s Maid.

 Laundress Salary: